fdformula/MathlyLua/README.md

 (a row vector), while the ith element of an ordinary/raw Lua table is addressed by `x[i]`, the way we human beings do math.

 `Mathly tries its best to allow us to use Lua to do math as we do on paper.`

-### 3. ones, rand, randi, and zeros are commonly used.

-When called like `ones(1, 10)`, they each generate a Lua table rather than a mathly row vector.

-Matrix operations can't be applied to a Lua table.
-If they are needed, convert a table to a mathly matrix first.
-(See 1c.)

 ## plot and specifications